-For moderate to sever cases, you may be placed on antidepressants.
+For moderate to severe cases, you may be placed on antidepressants.
 There are 30 different types of this medication and they need to be prescribed by your doctor.
 If you have severe depression your doctor will also suggest that you seek talking therapy.
-You may also be referred to a mental health team made up of psychologists, psychiatrists, specialist nurses and occupational therapists.
+You may also be referred to a mental health team made up of psychologists, psychiatrists, specialist nurses, and occupational therapists.

 Living with Depression

 There are self-help practices that you can take part in, alongside your treatment, to help control and beat your symptoms.
 Trying to get plenty of sleep is a must as this affects our moods in a big way.
 A good night sleep will help you to start your day in a positive way.

 Eating healthily and exercising will also have a positive impact on your life.
 Exercising not only gets you out of the house, but it keeps you busy, improves your social life and also gets you in shape.
 As mentioned previously, low body confidence can be a trigger of depression so getting into shape can help boost your confidence.

 A common suggestion is for you to write down what exactly makes you happy, including people, places, and activities.
 Trying to include all of these things in your daily routine can help to make you happy.
 Other life tips, provided by Mind, include:

 - Treating yourself.